DanielTockan/Crypto-Tracker/README.md

 </div>
 ```

-As can be seen within the mapping fucntion above, a link was added to each row directing the user to a page for that individual coin.
+As can be seen within the mapping function above, a link was added to each row directing the user to a page for that individual coin.

 #### Home page - automated carousel